Zolice/LilyGPT-discord/README.md

    ```
    npm run start
    ```
-7. In the channel in your Discord Server, type /registerchannel channeltype: \<channeltype\> to register the channel. <channeltype\> can be either `Open AI General` or `Open AI Multiplayer`. <b>YOU NEED TO BE AN ADMINISTRATOR OF THE SERVER TO DO THIS</b>
-8. Test the bot by typing `?name a cat for me` in the channel you registered
+7. Test the bot by typing `?Who are your creators` into any channel LilyGPT has access to.

 <p align="right"><a href="#lilygpt">back to top</a></p>